Muhammad-Nawlo/multitenant-plugin/README.md

 ```

 ### Installation Notes
+- The plugin depends on `stancl/tenancy` and `bezhansalleh/filament-shield` but does not automatically publish their configs
-- When you run the install command (`php artisan multitenant-plugin:install`), you will be prompted to publish the config files for:
+- You need to manually publish the config files for these dependencies if you haven't already
-  - `stancl/tenancy`
-  - `filament-shield`
-- This ensures all required configuration files are available in your application for customization.
+- This gives you full control over the configuration of these packages

 ## Quick Start